shift-alt-del/ckg-pbuf-sr/README.md

 # ckg-pbuf-sr
 This repo is
-* compatible with the Confluent SR (some are compatible with other SR's such as landoop)
+* compatible with the Confluent Schema-Registry (some are compatible with other SR's such as landoop)
-* using confluent-kafka-go client
 * serializes as protobuf
+* example code for both `confluent-kafka-go` and `sarama` client
+* Confluent `ksqlDB`, `Connect` examples of processing protobuf messages.

 ## Project structure